bouba-scarface/tech-hub/src/app/api/reference/Apis/StoreApi.md

 <a name="getStoreTemplate"></a>
 # **getStoreTemplate**
-> StoreTemplate getStoreTemplate(id)
+> Object getStoreTemplate(id)

 Get a store template

-    View all templates from the [Public Template Store](https://store.salestim.com) or publish your own templates to the [Template Manifests Repository](https://github.com/SalesTim/template-manifests)
+    View all templates from the public [Template Store](https://store.salestim.com) or publish your own templates to the [Template Manifests Repository](https://github.com/SalesTim/template-manifests)

 ### Parameters